paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 Pub.
 L. 116–92, div.
 A, title V, § 570C, Dec.
 20, 2019, 133 Stat.
 1399, provided that: “Not later than September 30, 2020, the Secretary of Defense shall modify the preseparation counseling checklist for active component, active guard reserve, active reserve, full time support, and reserve program administrator service members (DD Form 2648) to include a specific block wherein a member of the Armed Forces may indicate that the member would like to receive information regarding the immigration status of that member and expedited naturalization.”

 #### Connections of Members Retiring or Separating From the Armed Forces With Community-Based Organizations and Related Entities
 Pub.
 L. 116–92, div.
 A, title V, § 570F, Dec.
 20, 2019, 133 Stat.
-1401, provided that: “(a) In General.—The Secretary of Defense and the Secretary of Veterans Affairs shall jointly seek to enter into memoranda of understanding or other agreements with State veterans agencies under which information from Department of Defense Form DD–2648 on individuals undergoing retirement, discharge, or release from the Armed Forces is transmitted to one or more State veterans agencies, as elected by such individuals, to provide or connect veterans to benefits or services as follows:“(1) Assistance in preparation of resumes. “(2) Training for employment interviews. “(3) Employment recruitment training. “(4) Other services leading directly to a successful transition from military life to civilian life. “(5) Healthcare, including care for mental health. “(6) Transportation or transportation-related services. “(7) Housing. “(8) Such other benefits or services as the Secretaries jointly consider appropriate for purposes of this section. “(b) Information Transmitted.—The information transmitted on individuals as described in subsection (a) shall be such information on Form DD–2648 as the Secretaries jointly consider appropriate to facilitate community-based organizations and related entities in providing or connecting such individuals to benefits and services as described in subsection (a). “(c) Modification of Form DD–2648.—The Secretary of Defense shall make such modifications to Form DD–2648 as the Secretary considers appropriate to allow an individual filling out the form to indicate an email address at which the individual may be contacted to receive or be connected to benefits or services described in subsection (a). “(d) Voluntary Participation.—Information on an individual may be transmitted to and through a State veterans agency as described in subsection (a) only with the consent of the individual.
-In giving such consent, an individual shall specify the following:“(1) The State veterans agency or agencies elected by the individual to transmit such information as described in subsection (a). “(2) The benefits and services for which contact information shall be so transmitted. “(3) Such other information on the individual as the individual considers appropriate in connection with the transmittal.”
+1401, as amended by Pub.
+L. 119–60, div.
+A, title V, § 573, Dec.
+18, 2025, 139 Stat.
+887, provided that: “(a) In General.—The Secretary of Defense and the Secretary of Veterans Affairs shall jointly seek to enter into memoranda of understanding or other agreements with State veterans agencies under which information from Department of Defense Form DD–2648 on individuals undergoing retirement, discharge, or release from the Armed Forces is transmitted to one or more State veterans agencies, as elected by such individuals, to provide or connect veterans to benefits or services as follows:“(1) Assistance in preparation of resumes. “(2) Training for employment interviews. “(3) Employment recruitment training. “(4) Other services leading directly to a successful transition from military life to civilian life. “(5) Healthcare, including care for mental health. “(6) Transportation or transportation-related services. “(7) Housing. “(8) Such other benefits or services as the Secretaries jointly consider appropriate for purposes of this section. “(b) Information Transmitted.—The information transmitted on individuals as described in subsection (a) shall be such information on Form DD–2648 as the Secretaries jointly consider appropriate to facilitate community-based organizations and related entities in providing or connecting such individuals to benefits and services as described in subsection (a). “(c) Modification of Form DD–2648.—The Secretary of Defense shall make such modifications to Form DD–2648 as the Secretary considers appropriate to allow an individual filling out the form to indicate—“(1) an email address at which the individual may be contacted to receive or be connected to benefits or services described in subsection (a); and “(2) if the individual would like to opt-out of the transmittal of the individual’s information to and through a State veterans agency as described in subsection (a). “(d) Opt-out of Information Sharing.—Information on an individual shall be transmitted to and through a State veterans agency as described in subsection (a) unless the individual indicates pursuant to subsection (c)(2) that the individual would like to opt out of such transmittal. “(e) Storage and Transfer of Information.—“(1) In general.—The Secretary of Defense shall seek to enter into memoranda of understanding or other agreements with the State veterans agencies described in subsection (a) to create or modify a Department system to store and transfer information under this section to information systems of such State veterans agencies. “(2) Compliance.—The Secretary shall ensure that any agreement entered into under paragraph (1) is in compliance with—“(A) applicable provisions of law relating to privacy and personally identifiable information; and “(B) applicable policies relating to cybersecurity of Department information systems and State information systems. “(f) Limitation on Use of Information.—Information transferred under this section may only be used by a State for the purpose of providing or connecting veterans to benefits or services as described in subsection (a).”

 #### Deadline for Counseling Pathways
 Pub.
 L. 115–232, div.
 A, title V, § 552(a)(2), Aug.
 13, 2018, 132 Stat.
 1770, provided that: “Each Secretary concerned shall carry out subsection (c) of such section [[10 U.S.C.
 1142(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1142/c&num=0&edition=prelim)], as amended by paragraph (1), not later than 1 year after the date of the enactment of this Act [Aug.
 13, 2018].”